Maria-Wiatr/Report_AWSD/README.md

 <details>
 <summary><strong>Reference 1 – Metadata and Column Descriptions</strong></summary>

+This reference describes the AWSD dataset fields, including column names, data types, and definitions as provided by the source.

 | Column name | Description | Data type and allowed values |
 |---|---|---|